 Federal Interest Assessment

 Interest is charged on the outstanding loan that Missouri received from the federal government to pay unemployment benefits.
 By law, employers pay the interest due on this loan.
 The amount of each employer’s share of the interest is based on their taxable payroll for the previous calendar year.
-This amount is shown on Item 8 (Federal Interest Assessment) of the 2nd Quarter Contribution and Wage Report provided by the Division of Employment Security.
+This amount is shown on Item 8 (Federal Interest Assessment) of the second quarter Contribution and Wage Report provided by the Division of Employment Security.
 Payment is due by July 31.
+As stated above, Missouri has paid off the Federal loan.

-A Federal Interest Assessment is expected to be necessary through calendar year 2015.
+A Federal Interest Assessment is not expected to be necessary for calendar year 2015.

 State Unemployment Tax Act (SUTA) dumping refers to attempts by employers to pay lower state unemployment taxes than their experience rate allows.
 SUTA dumping practices include shifting payroll from an account with a higher rate to an account with a lower rate and various restructuring schemes to obtain beginning or lower tax rates.
 The Missouri Employment Security Law bans these practices by mandating transfers of experience rate in certain situations and prohibiting transfers of experience rate in others.
 In addition, the law also requires the DES to impose substantial penalties on those who knowingly engage in SUTA dumping activities.